pooja251096/customer_life_time_value_prediction/README.md

 Evaluation Metrics: Using appropriate metrics to evaluate model performance.

 ## Conclusion
-* Overall we can see that No of policies, Monthly Premium auto, Total Claim amount, Months Since Policy Inception, Income , Months Since Last Claim, Number of Open Complaints, Coverage_Extended,vEmploymentStatus_Employed and Renew Offer Type_Offer2 are the important features in predicting the Customer Lifetime Value.
-* The customers having more number of policies with high monthly premium will add more value to company.
-* From the all models, Random Forest has given good score i.e. around 1.00, so the best model for predicting CLV is Random Forest.
+* Given the results, the Random Forest Regressor is the most appropriate model for predicting CLV in this dataset.
+It provides the best balance between accuracy and error, capturing the underlying patterns in the data more effectively than other models.